-- 1. Multiple-Use Applications: Settlement of resource charging or discharging at the LMP at the NGR sub-meter only in market intervals where a dispatch instruction is received from the CAISO - 2.
-Demand Response Commercial: New baseline methodologies to evaluate achieved load reduction, minute-to-minute market dispatch timeframes, and a VGI load consumption participation model during negative LMP for DC fast chargers

-3. Demand Response - Residential: Registration and participation of an EVSE-embedded sub-meter in DR programs independent from the retail meter
+- 1. Removal of 24x7 Participation Requirement for MUA DERA/NGR: Settlement of resource charging or discharging at the LMP at the resource sub-meter only in market intervals where an economic dispatch instruction is issued - Demand Response Commercial: New baseline methodologies to evaluate achieved load reduction, minute-to-minute market dispatch timeframes, and a technology agnostic PDR-LSR if the 24/7 participation requirement for DERA/NGR is not removed under ESDER Phase 4 - 3.
+Multiple Resource IDs under a Single Service Account: CAISO assignment of multiple resource IDs under a single service account to facilitate participation of an EVSE-embedded sub-meter in DR programs independent from the retail meter

-Electrify America thanks the CAISO again for this opportunity to comment regarding the ESDER Phase 4 Issue Paper, and would be happy to further discuss any of the requests raised in this letter.
+Electrify America thanks the CAISO again for this opportunity to comment regarding the ESDER Phase 4 Issue Paper and Stakeholder Workshop, and would be happy to further discuss any of the requests raised in this letter.